TheAndrewY/JavaBlackjack/README.md

 # Java Blackjack Console Application

 This is a simple console-based Blackjack game implemented in Java.
-It serves as a project to test and reinforce your knowledge of Java's Object-Oriented Programming (OOP) concepts.
+It served as a project to test and reinforce my knowledge of Java's Object-Oriented Programming (OOP) concepts.

 ## Features